- How to open an Excel document and retain the leading zeros

 IMPORTANT: You must import a Tab delimited file with each row as one inventory item.

 - Open the Excel worksheet that you want to import.

 - On the File menu, click Save As, select Tab Delimited, rename the file, and then click Save.

 - Verify that the tab-delimited file that you just created is accurate.

 How to import inventory into Paladin Point of Sale

-- On the top ribbon, click the Backup module.
+- In Paladin, on the top ribbon, select the Backup module.